eduardoamendola/CloudFormation/README.md

 A way to send signals to a resource in the stack (like a WaitConditionHandler, as part of a WaitCondition resource, or a CreationPolicy attribute).
 It's used with the command cfn-signal and it can send customized error messages to stack too (-r or --reason attributes).

+If you do not specify region, it tries to send the signal to the default region (us-east-1).

 Requires:

 * Region